 If you’re interested in trying CBD for the first time, you probably have a lot of questions on where to start: What cbd products to start with? oils or edibles? perhaps flowers?
 If you narrow down on a category like oils, your questions probably shift to the different types of cbd extract ?
 How to take CBD oil?
 How much is enough or advised ?
 Here we attend to these questions, and more, on the effective use of CBD.

-While CBD has been growing in popularity in recent years, there is still a lot of confusion and it may be overwhelming to someone who has never tried it before.
+While CBD has been growing in popularity in recent years, there is still a lot of confusion regarding best practices.
+Information is scattered and voluminous.
+This can sometimes be overwhelming to emergent enthusiasts.

 We break down many of the common questions about CBD in this Beginner’s Guide to CBD.